banisterious/obsidian-custom-selected-word-count/docs/user/guides/getting-started.md

 ## Executive Summary

 This guide helps you install, configure, and use the Custom Selected Word Count plugin for Obsidian.
-You'll learn how to count words in selected text with advanced features like path exclusion, history tracking, and customizable UI integration.
+You'll learn how to analyze selected text with word counting, character counting, and sentence counting, plus advanced features like path exclusion, history tracking, and customizable UI integration.

 ## Table of Contents